-Your choices in the questionnaire indicate that it is not a good feeling for you not to have a meaningful life.
-And you wonder if we are on journey of seeking and finding answers to the question of "Why am I here?"
+YOUR SMI RESPONSES INDICATE THAT you think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.
+It is not a good feeling for you not to have a meaningful life.
+And you wonder if you are on journey of seeking and finding answers to the question of "Why am I here?"
+This is a great question!

 Indeed, for some the answer is clear and endures over time.
 For others, it changes and makes us seek renewed answers.
 When what you are doing no longer satisfies you, it is actually a great signal.
 The tension we feel indicates that something has already begun to shift, and we are on a path of further growth and transformation.
+At the same time, you sense that you need to set priorities, and what is urgent needs attention before what sounds important, like thinking about what our purpose in life is.